Arctium/Documentation/Contributing.md

 The following file header is used for all Arctium projects.
 Please use it for new files.

 ```
-// Copyright (c) Arctium.
+// Copyright © Arctium.
-// Licensed under the MIT license.
-See LICENSE file in the project root for full license information.
+// Licensed under the MIT License (MIT).
+See License.md file in the repository root for more information.
 ```